ahoffer/java-8-optional/README.md

 ## Flat map has extra smarts not to wrap an optional

 ```
-GIVEN an OPTIONAL WITH A VALUE AND a function that returns an OPTIONAL, THEN
+GIVEN an optional with a value AND a function that returns an OPTIONAL, THEN
 	MAP returns Optional[Optional[ALAKAZAM]]
 	FLAT MAP returns Optional[ALAKAZAM]
 ```